euphonie/study-notes/Computer Science/Theory/Statistics/Probability Distribution.md

 Are used on events that track time or distance.
 This are curves in comparison to bars used in discrete distributions.

 - **Normal distribution**.
 Often observed in most natural events.
 Extreme values in a distribution curve are called **Outliers** and don't feature frequently in this distributions.
 	- **Student's-T distribution**.
 When there is limited data to an event, this type of distribution can be used as it is a small sample approximation of a normal distribution.
-It
+It accommodates extremes values significantly better.
+- Chi-squared.
+An asymmetrical distribution that only contains non-negative values.

 ### Notation
 A notation to define the type of distribution from a sample or population can be expressed as (variable, type and characteristics):